pharesim/hz-blockexplorer/assetsReadme.md

 But please (a) keep my credits in there:

-    The blockexplorer asset function was contributed by AltSheetsDev (who is not funded like the HZ core team), and is placed under my 'giveback license v04' (http://altsheets.ddns.net/give).
+    This asset page function was contributed by AltSheetsDev.
-    Click for how to support me - or simply send some HZ to NHZ-Q675-SGBG-LQ43-D38L6 now.
-Thanks.
+    Placed under my 'giveback license v04'.
+Click for how
+    to support me - or simply send some HZ to NHZ-Q675-SGBG-LQ43-D38L6 now.
+Thanks!

 and (b) consider to send me a big bounty for this work.